 Greyfriars Bobby

-We delve deep into the story of Greyfriars Bobby and Edinburgh’s love affair with this legendary animal below.
+Let’s delve deep into the true story of Greyfriars Bobby and Edinburgh’s love affair with this legendary Greyfriars dog.

 The story of Greyfriars Bobby

-The story if Greyfriars Bobby begins in 1850 when a gardener called John Gray arrived in the Scottish capital, Edinburgh.
-Unfortunately, John was unable to find work as a gardener in Edinburgh, so he decided to take on work with the local police force as a night watchman.
+That best-known version of the story of Greyfriars Bobby begins in 1850, when a gardener called John Gray arrived in the Scottish capital, Edinburgh.
+Unfortunately, John was unable to find work as a gardener in Edinburgh so he decided to take on work as a night watchman with the Edinburgh Police Force instead.

-This was a lonely job so to keep him company throughout the long nights he decided to invest in a furry friend that would stay by his side throughout the long winter nights.
+This was a lonely job, so to keep him company throughout the long nights, he decided to invest in a furry friend called Bobby, who would stay by his side throughout the long winter nights.

-Bobby a distinctive black Skye Terrier, became a ‘watchdog’.
+Bobby, a distinctive little Skye Terrier, became John’s ‘watchdog’.
 One that the people of the town would come to know and love as he plodded about the town with his partner John.
-They were not only partners, but they were also friends and John was never seen without Bobby when he was patrolling the cobbled streets of Edinburgh.
+They were not only partners, but they were also friends, and John was never seen without Bobby when he was patrolling the cobbled streets of Edinburgh.

-After working for many years, John’s health started to deteriorate and he was treated by the Police Surgeon for tuberculosis.
-John never won the battle and he died of the disease on the 15th February 1858.
+After working for many years, John’s health started to deteriorate, and he was treated by the Police Surgeon for tuberculosis.
+John sadly never won the battle, and he died of the disease on the 15th of February, 1858.

-When he was buried at Greyfriars Kirkyard in Edinburgh, Bobby refused to leave his master’s grave.
-This went on for weeks, months and years even in the worst weather conditions.
+When he was buried at Greyfriars Kirk in Edinburgh, Bobby refused to leave the grave of his beloved owner.
+It was James Brown, who worked at the nearby coffee house, who noticed that Bobby spent the entire day next to his master’s grave.
+The man’s death didn’t deter Bobby, and this went on for weeks, months and years, even in the worst weather conditions.

-Even when the groundsmen of Greyfriars Kinyard tried to remove bobby from the grounds, he still managed to returns.
-Impressed by his loyalty to his master, they made a shelter for the dog, placing sacking beneath two table stones beside John Gray’s grave.
+Even when the groundsmen of Greyfriars Kinyard tried to evict Bobby from the grounds, he still managed to return.
+Impressed by his loyalty to his master, they made a shelter for the dog, placing sacking beneath two table stones beside the grave of Bobby’s master.

-The people of Edinburgh grew fond of the dog and in 1867 when a new bye-law was passed that required all dogs to be licensed in the city or they would be destroyed, they knew that something has to be done to keep Bobby safe.
+The people of Edinburgh grew fond of the dog, and in 1867, when a new by-law was passed that required all dogs to be licensed in the city or they would be destroyed, they knew that something had to be done to keep Bobby safe.

-The Lord Provost of Edinburgh during that period, Sir William Chambers was a secret fan of this hometown hero and paid for Bobby’s license.
-He presented him with a collar in person with a brass inscription
+The Lord Provost of Edinburgh during that period, Sir William Chambers was a secret fan of this hometown hero and paid for Bobby’s licence.
+He presented him with a collar in person with a brass inscription:

 “Greyfriars Bobby from the Lord Provost 1867 licensed”.

-This license can be now been seen at the Museum of Edinburgh.
+This licence can now be seen at the Museum of Edinburgh.

-This story is heard by millions of people every year and many travel to Edinburgh just to visit the place where it first began.
+Millions of people hear this story every year, and many travel to Edinburgh just to visit the place where it first began.

 Greyfriars Bobby statue